Kyle Rudolph: 2020 season

 In Week 10 against the Chicago Bears on Monday Night Football, after Rudolph recorded his first catch he fumbled the football while being tackled by linebacker Danny Trevathan and the ball was recovered by safety Tashaun Gipson.
-This was Rudolph's first career lost fumble in his 137 game career.
+This was Rudolph's first career lost fumble in his 137-game career.
 He later recorded a season high four catches for 63 yards during the 19–13 win.
 On December 29, 2020, Rudolph was placed on injured reserve.
 He finished the 2020 season with 28 receptions for 334 receiving yards and one receiving touchdown.

 On March 2, 2021, Rudolph was released by the Vikings.
 They designated him as a post-June 1 cut to reduce the amount of dead money his contract would have put against the reduced salary cap for the 2021 season.

 New York Giants

 Rudolph signed with the New York Giants on March 24, 2021.
-On December 21, 2021, the New York Giants restructured Rudolph’s contract to create cap space.
+On December 21, 2021, the New York Giants restructured Rudolph's contract to create cap space.
 He finished the 2021 season with 26 receptions for 257 receiving yards and one receiving touchdown.
 He was released on March 2, 2022.

 Tampa Bay Buccaneers

-On July 20, 2022, Rudolph signed with the Tampa Bay Buccaneers.
+On July 20, 2022, Rudolph signed with the Tampa Bay Buccaneers on a one-year deal.

+Rudolph's 50th touchdown reception happened to be Tom Brady's final regular-season touchdown pass.
+In the same game, Rudolph injured his knee and was sidelined for the following playoff game, and remained unsigned after becoming a free agent in the off-season.

+Retirement

+On September 4, 2023, Rudolph announced his retirement from professional football.
+Rudolph began working as a Big Ten analyst for Peacock, and co-hosts a Sunday night show on Fox Sports Radio starting in the fall of 2023.